Furness Railway No. 3: Preservation

 It is now housed in the National Railway Museum, York.
-It has shrapnel wounds from German bombs, acquired during World War II when it was displayed in a glass pavilion at Barrow-in-Furness station.
+It has shrapnel damage from German bombs, received during World War II when it was displayed in a glass pavilion at Barrow-in-Furness station.

 In February 2007, No. 3 had one of its shedplates stolen at York.
 In 2014, it was placed on loan to the Dresden Transport Museum in Germany to take part in an exhibition celebrating the 175th anniversary of the Leipzig–Dresden railway due to its similarities to early locomotives built for the line.